sebastienjanel/pyAF/README.md

-#pyAF : An AFM Force Curve Analysis Software
+# pyAF : An AFM Force Curve Analysis Software

-pyAF is a tool to analyze force curves & force maps acquired by atomic force microscopes (Bruker and JPK).
+pyAF is a Python software to analyze force curves & force maps acquired by atomic force microscopes (Bruker and JPK).
 Developed at CMPI lab (https://cmpi.cnrs.fr).

 It computes: